Marcel-Tronco/vanillaJS/README.md

 # Promises
 ## Promisify for the browser
-In one or the other way you might end up in the situation where you have callback-based code, that needs to be new code based on promises.
+In one or the other way you might end up in the situation where you have callback-based code, that needs to be adapted to work with new code based on promises.

 On the server nodjs offers you `utils.promisify`, but browser do not.
 It's not to complicated though.
 Look here: [promisify.js](promisify.js)